Paraquat & Parkinson’s Disease: A Public Health Crisis — and Why We Must Act Now

 West Virginia – HB 4907

-- Restricts paraquat from being applied within 1,000 feet of a school.
+• Restricts the use of paraquat within 1,000 feet of schools.

 We anticipate that as state lawmakers continue to convene in the coming months more bills will be introduced.
 As new legislation is introduced, we will update this blog post.